Frequently Asked Questions

 IV Vitamin Therapy works by administration of vitamins and nutrients directly into the bloodstream, bypassing the digestive system.
 This provides increased cell absorption and 100% bio availability of vitamins via IV infusion.
 Booster shots are administered via intramuscular (IM) injection so there is no GI metabolism, which also allows for increased absorption.
 With oral supplements, you only get about 20% absorption after filtering through your digestive system, which clearly pales in comparison to IV vitamins.

-After an IV infusion, the vitamins remain in your system and maintain your levels for 2-3 weeks.
+After an IV infusion, the vitamins remain in your system and maintain your levels for approximately a week.

 There are many conditions that IV Vitamin Therapy can assist in treating; including autoimmune diseases, chronic ailments and common vitamin deficiencies.
 While it is famously used for detoxification and hydration to treat hangovers, it can treat so much more.